// Learn

 Direct Answer

 Building muscle requires a consistent caloric surplus of 300-500 calories above maintenance with protein intake of 1.6-2.2g per kilogram of bodyweight.
-AI tracking ensures you hit these targets daily without the tedium of manual logging — and when paired with workout tracking, it synchronizes your nutrition and training for optimal results.
+But nutrition is only half the equation — the landmark STRRIDE trial proves that combining resistance training with aerobic conditioning produces the best body composition outcomes.
+AI tracking ensures your nutrition and training are synchronized daily for optimal lean gains.

 The Nutrition Fundamentals of Muscle Growth

 Muscle growth (hypertrophy) requires two nutritional conditions: sufficient protein to supply the amino acids for muscle protein synthesis, and adequate total calories to fuel the growth process.
+Protein — composed of 20 distinct amino acids — provides the essential building blocks for the structural formation, preservation, and recovery of lean muscle mass.
 Without a caloric surplus, your body lacks the energy to build new tissue efficiently, even with high protein intake.
 Without adequate protein, excess calories are stored as fat rather than channeled into muscle.

 How AI Tracking Optimizes Muscle Gain